PerceptronV/delgrada/README.md

 ## About

+The code in this repository is the product of a long-haul flight.
+Bored and without Internet access, naturally, I decided to build an autograd library.

-The code in this repository is inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) but extends it for tensor-valued operations.
-The main purpose of this repository is education and fun.
+`delgrada` is built mainly for fun and education.
+It is inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) library, but seeks to generalise for tensor-valued operations.

 ## Cool Features